subatomicglue/maggen/coilbot_MarlinDriver/customizations/README.md

 ## other units setup:

-Setup for 360 units per revolution:
+You can also customize the coilbot for other units, i.e. for 360 units per revolution:
 ```
 G91
 G21